Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 # Insert static input

 Some transitions are based on an API.
-With the static input function, you can use an input port to pass specific data to the workflow endpoint.
+With the static input function, you can use an input port to pass customer-specific API data to the workflow endpoint.
 For example, you want to send offer data to a specific sales channel.
 Since it is not possible to add a sales channel to a start point and to pass it through the entire workflow, you can add this information to a transition which then routes the sales channel information to the workflow endpoint.
+All input ports that are not yet connected to a place are displayed in this section.
+Enter the appropriate value in the text field below the input name.
+The value entered must be a valid JSON value.

+> [Info] Not all input ports can be configured as static inputs.
+At least one input port must be linked to a place.

-The following procedure shows an example of how to edit the static inputs by adding a sales channel information.
+The following procedure shows an example of how to edit the static inputs by adding a sales channel information which requires complex JSON code.

 #### Prerequisites

-The transition you want to add has input ports.
+The transition you want to add has additional input ports.

 #### Procedure